Crypto Tax Mistakes to Avoid When Filing Taxes

 Ignoring crypto-to-crypto trades

 Crypto-to-crypto trades are taxable events and must be accounted for.
-Each trade needs to be evaluated for its fair market value at the time of the transaction to determine any capital gains or losses.
+Record the fair market value of each trade to calculate capital gains or losses.

 Overlooking tax obligations for mining or staking rewards